OSAMOR19/VENOM-HACKHATHON/README.md

 ## OVERVIEW
 **VYPERIUM** is a decentralized application built on the Venom blockchain, offering a suite of essential features for secure and seamless token management.
 Our platform includes features such as token swapping, bridging, and sending tokens/coins, as well as Venom Scan, a powerful tool for tracking and analyzing blockchain data.
 With our user-friendly interface and robust security measures, **Vyperium** makes it easy for users to manage their digital assets with confidence.

+Below are the functionalities of this Application:

+1.**Overview Page**: The Overview page provides users with a snapshot of their token holdings and key statistics.
+It displays the total value of their portfolio, individual token balances, recent transactions, and other relevant information.
+Users can quickly assess their asset allocation and monitor their overall performance.

+2.**Explore Page**: The Explore page offers a comprehensive view of the Venom blockchain and its ecosystem.
+Users can browse and discover various tokens available on the network, including their market prices, trading volumes, and historical charts.
+It enables users to stay informed about the latest token trends and explore new investment opportunities.

+3.**Send Page**: The Send page allows users to securely send tokens or coins to other users or external addresses.
+Users can specify the recipient's address, choose the desired token, and enter the amount to be sent.
+The app ensures the accuracy of the transaction details and prompts users to confirm before executing the transfer.
+It streamlines the process of sending digital assets while prioritizing security.

 <img width="1138" alt="Screenshot 2023-06-04 at 00 43 58" src="https://github.com/OSAMOR19/VENOM-HACKHATHON/assets/107802364/4e5e457c-2036-445e-aac0-0e91ed3716de">

+4.**Swap Page**: The Swap page facilitates instant token swapping within the VYPERIUM app.
+Users can select the tokens they want to exchange, specify the desired swap ratio or slippage tolerance, and execute the transaction.
+The app leverages decentralized exchanges or liquidity pools to provide users with competitive rates and seamless token swapping experiences.

+5.**Bridge Page**: The Bridge page enables users to transfer tokens between different blockchains.
+It acts as a bridge connecting multiple blockchain networks, allowing users to transfer assets across different ecosystems.
+Users can initiate cross-chain transactions, ensuring compatibility and interoperability between various tokens and blockchains.

+6.**Settings Page**: The Settings page empowers users to customize and personalize their VYPERIUM app experience.
+Users can manage account preferences, security settings, notification preferences, and other app-specific configurations.
+It ensures that users have full control over their app settings and can adapt the platform to their specific needs and preferences.

 ## Table of Contents